AndreBryant/pi-100-final-project/docs/jack-the-ripper-conspiracy/tldr.md

 ## Debunking

-These were not possible for the following reasons.
+The pieces of evidence presented were not possible for the following reasons.

 1. Lack of Direct Evidence
 2. Difference in Their Characteristics